leopheard/ChannelZeroNetwork/README.md

 - From Embers<br>
 - Coffee With Comrades<br>
 - Red String & Maroons<br>

-Channel Zero is an english-based anarchist radio/podcast network run by radical media makers.
-We are here to present anarchist analysis, context to deepen peoples understanding of the situation and broaden the struggle.
-We share stories from the front-lines, lessons from history, and battle-tested ideas to spread revolutionary practices.<br>

-During thes days of late capitalism and rising nationalism we are constantly bombarded with right wing radio and shallow liberal analysis with the threat of fascism.
-Everything in this framework falls within parameters set by the state and offers no way out.
-We present perspectives that exist outside of that paradigm through interviews, documentaries, panel discussions and audio-zines.<br>

 <a href="www.kodi.tv">Kodi</a> (formerly known as XBMC) is an award-winning free and open source (GPL) software media player and entertainment hub that can be installed on Linux, OSX, Windows, iOS and Android, featuring a 10-foot user interface for use with televisions and remote controls.
 It allows users to play and view most videos, music, podcasts, and other digital media files from local and network storage media and the internet.<br>